epics-modules/TRCore/TRCoreApp/src/TR-PVs.md

             While this is not reflected in this waveform record, note that the NDArrays generated by the channel ports will be tagged with an attribute `READ_SAMPLE_RATE` which will be equal to `GET_DISPLAY_SAMPLE_RATE`.

+            It is possible to define a link to be processed after data is updated, by passing the macro `DATA_UPD_LNK` to `TRChannelData.db`.
         </td>
     </tr>
     <tr>